globalsmile/LOGIC-LOGISTICS/README.md

 # DATA TRANSFORMATION:

 With the data set being denormalised, refactoring into dimensions and fact tables was imminent.
-The permanent data representing the business entities was split into dimension tables:
+The permanent data representing the business entities was split into dimension tables named:
-- [Cars]
+- Cars
-- [Seller Type]
+- Seller Type

-The continuous activity of the business was split into fact tables:
+The continuous activity of the business was split into fact tables named:
-- [Sales]
+- Sales
-- [Profit_and_Loss]
+- Profit_and_Loss

-In the [Profit_and_Loss] table,the DAX ('Profit/Loss' = 'Selling Price' - 'Present Price') was used to create a calculated column.
+In the Profit_and_Loss table,the DAX (Profit/Loss = 'Profit_and_Loss'[Selling Price] - 'Profit_and_loss'[Present Price]) was used to create a calculated column to determine the profit/loss.

-Each column in the tables were validated to have the correct data type in order to ensure data accuracy.
+Each column in each of the tables were validated to have the correct data type in order to ensure data accuracy.

 ---